This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Bunk Beds

-Traveling with a group?
+Traveling with a group or kids?
 This might be the design for you!
 Bunk beds can ensure that every member of your family has their own space to sleep.
 There are a ton of different ways to design bunk beds, so don’t be afraid to get creative!

 PROS: